swatchlings/swatchlings/README.md

 <p align="right">
+My current interests (or all time favorites) are Undertale/Deltarune, Portal, Ace Attorney, Red Dead Redemption, Overwatch, Mouthwashing, and way too many others to simply list them here
+I'm always open to talk about things i enjoy so don't be shy!

- If you want to see what other games I play you can check my  <a href="https://steamcommunity.com/id/swatchlings/"> Steam profile </a> and maybe send me a friend request too
+If you want to see what other games I play you can check my Steam profile or just ask me directly
 </p>